ryanmadden/cerebro-demo/README.md

 This repository contains a demo Meteor app focused on developing a user query engine.

-Users can be queried by passing a JSON to the queryTransform() function like this:
+Users can be queried by passing a JSON like this to the queryTransform() function:

 ```
 var specialUserProfile = {